orbusNinus/lactis/README.md

 + [CBBE 3BA (3BBB)](https://www.nexusmods.com/skyrimspecialedition/mods/30174) optional
 + [XPMSSE](https://www.nexusmods.com/skyrimspecialedition/mods/1988?tab=files)

+## Features

+### General
++ Useable with OStim and standalone
++ Separate player and per NPC nipple squirt offset and scaling.
++ (Optional) CBBE nipple leak overlay.
++ For mod authors: Public API to integrate the effect into other mods.

+### Standalone mode
++ Press "K" with no NPC under the crosshair to toggle the effect on/off for the player.
++ Press "K" key to toggle the effect on/off for any female NPC under the crosshair.
+Supports up to 10 NPCs (including the player).
++ Press "Left Shift + K" to switch between three levels of squirt for the NPC under the crosshair (or the player if no NPC is under the crosshair).
+Effect for the actor must already be toggled on.
++ Press "Right Shift + Toggle Key" to force switch off the effect on the NPC under the crosshair.
+This should only be used as a last resort when the key "K" does not work as intended.

+### OStim integration mode
++ If OStim is installed and integration is enabled in MCM, naked female appearing actors will nipple squirt when spanked or on orgasm.
++ Nipple squirt scale can be increased by spanking (currently this resets the configured NPC effect scaling and uses the same scaling range for every actor)
++ Nipple squirt duration can be configured via MCM for spank and orgasm squirt separately.
++ The "K" key is disabled during OStim scenes (might be changed in the future to have more control)

 ## Installation
 Install with your favorite mod manager (developed and tested with MO2).